quantumx-apps/filebrowserDocs/content/en/docs/Configuration/Authentication/proxy.md

 icon: "security"
 ---

-Authenticate based on HTTP headers from reverse proxy.
+Authenticate based on HTTP headers -- strictly designed to be used behind a reverse proxy.

+{{% alert context="warning" %}}
+If proxy authentication is enabled and a server is accessed without a proxy, FileBrowser will blindly accept the headers.
+If anyone can bypass the proxy, they can login as any proxy-based user.
+Take care to configure your environment securely when using this method.
+{{% /alert %}}

 ## Configuration